errbotio/err-poll/README.rst

-pollbot - a voting plugin for err
+poll - a voting plugin for Errbot
 =================================

-For more information about err you can find it here: https://github.com/gbin/err
+For more information about Errbot you can find it here: https://errbot.io

 **Installation**

 If you have the admin rights on an err chatbot simply use
 ::
-    !install err-pollbot
+    !repos install errbotio/err-poll

 in order to install the plugin.
 Then !help to see the available commands and their explanation.